 - 45% of the gate receipts for every home and away game from Round 1 to the Finals

 - Part of broadcasting money to teams who’s games are shown live in UK territory

 - £100,000 for the winner of Carabao (EFL) Cup

 - £50,000 for the runners-up

-- Europa League place for the winners or runner ups (in case winners qualified through the league system)
+- Europa League place for the winners or runner ups (in case the winner qualified through the Premier League)

 Carabao (EFL) Cup Prize Money Breakdown:

 Round 1 (35 teams) – (total 70 teams enters round 1) £5,000